luanpotter/shattered-wilds/docs/arcane.md

 If on a suitable environment, the Caster can use Command to control vines or other plant matter on the floor to grow and try to Grapple or Trip a target (within 1m).
 The target can resist with an Evasiveness check.
 **Spell DC**: 18 (15 [Base DC] + 3 [Potency: Greater Intensity]).

+#### Message Being

+The Caster can use Command to send a small (few words) message to a sentient Being (within 1m).
+The target can resist with a Resolve Check if desired.
+If they fail, they will hear the message as a command, but will not feel compelled to follow it.
+**Spell DC**: 18 (15 [Base DC] + 3 [Detail: Specificity]).
+**Length Augmentation**: Approximately +1 CM/word after 5 words (words are just being used as a proxy for complexity).

 #### Command Being [Special Attack]

 The Caster gives a simple single word command to a sentient Being (within 1m).
 The target can resist with a Resolve Check.
 If they fail, they will feel compelled to follow the command, as long as it doesn't go against their nature.
 The Being might interpret the command in their own way.